 A sharpening feature not found in the Filters | Sharpen list is one of the easiest to use sharpening tools in the Photoshop family - the High Pass Filter.
 The reason it is not in the Sharpen list is that the High Pass filter by itself does not sharpen.
 It "passes" high frequency detail (edges) and filters out low frequency information (in this case skin) leaving a middle gray layer behind with the dark and light sides of edge detail in place.
 If you look at the histogram of a high pass filtered layer you will see a tall spike at the center.
-The image of this layer shown here has been greatly exaggerated in contrast to make it visible here as the detail in a typical layer is fairly subtle and hard to see.
+The dark and light halos created at the edges are what allows the blend mode to create the increased contrast which is what we see as sharpening.

 The filter is best applied on a merged visible layer at the top of the layer stack saved as a psd.
 That makes it easy to remove and replace should the image need to be repurposed, resized, or otherwise manipulated.
-In a finished image it can be applied to a duplicate layer.
+In a finished image it can be applied to a merged layer.

 The primary decision for all sharpening is output destination and size.
 The sharpening for a small web image will be insufficient for a high resolution file aimed at producing an 11x14 inch inkjet print.
 Conversely, the print sharpening will be far too aggressive for the web image.
-Web images often benefit from High Pass sharpening as little as .3 to .5 pixels, where a file for an 8x10 print will require higher numbers, anywhere from .7 to 1.5 pixels.
+Web images often benefit from High Pass sharpening as little as .3 to .5 pixels, where a file for a large print will require higher numbers, anywhere from 1 to 3 pixels.
 Higher numbers may be appropriate for larger files, but excessive application of the filter will produce somewhat "crunchy" results.
 This is difficult to control after the fact as the contrast is created by the blend mode.
 Using Soft Light will reduce the impact as will reducing the layer opacity.
 Very high numbers can create a special effect appearance, but that is not used for simple portrait sharpening.

 The blend modes Hard Light, Vivid Light, and Linear Light will intensify the effect and you might want to play with them a bit to see the differences.
 Because of the way Pin Light works the effect on a High Pass filtered layer are very subtle to the point of not being of value.
 The remaining member of the contrast group, Hard Mix, creates a posterized appearance to the image, so as a sharpening tool it is also not of value.